arunavenkatachalam/Excel_Challenge/README.md

 	Lower Outlier
 	Upper Outlier

-3. Summarize the statistical analysis report in the same word document along with written analysis report.
+3. Summarized the statistical analysis report in the same word document along with written analysis report.